C-bowman/inference-tools/docs/source/index.rst

 Additionally, the package provides tools for analysing and plotting sampling results, as well as implementations of some useful applications of Gaussian processes.

-Requests for features/improvements can be made via the issue tracker `issue tracker <https://github.com/C-bowman/inference-tools/issues>`_.
+Requests for features/improvements can be made via the `issue tracker <https://github.com/C-bowman/inference-tools/issues>`_.
 If you have questions or are interested in getting involved with the development of this package, please contact me at ``chris.bowman.physics@gmail.com``.